leopardracer/x25519-dalek/CONTRIBUTING.md

 [our Github](https://github.com/dalek-cryptography/x25519-dalek), as well as by email (preferably sent to all of the authors listed in `Cargo.toml`).

-All issues on curve25519-dalek are mentored, if you want help with a bug just ask @isislovecruft.
+All issues on curve25519-dalek are mentoring, if you want help with a bug just ask @isislovecruft.

 Some issues are easier than others.
 The `easy` label can be used to find the